Xyleninae

 (NCBI-index: 997551)

-Sometimes you are not looking for butterflies, you walk outside and you suddenly see an interesting moth.
+Sometimes, you are not looking for butterflies; you walk outside and suddenly see an interesting moth.
 This was also the case with the Cloaked Minor (Mesoligia furucula).
-While I walked around the house in the afternoon, I suddenly saw this sand-colored owlet moth.
-Despite the many variations in color and size, the Cloaked Minor is usually easy to recognize.
-A strikingly straight division can be seen between the inner and outer wing half.
+While I walked around the house in the afternoon, I suddenly saw this sand-coloured owlet moth.
+Despite the many variations in colour and size, the Cloaked Minor is usually easy to recognize.
+A strikingly straight division between the inner and outer wing half can be seen.
 In the most characteristic shape, you can see a contrast-rich dichotomy between the dark brown inner wing half and the whitish with light brown outer half.
 The light ring and kidney mark are often clearly present.
-It can be confused with the Rosy Minor (Litoligia literosa), but this minor is larger, has no dark marginal area, and the division between the two wing halves is less clear.
-The wingspan is 20-24mm and the flight period runs from June to mid-September in one generation.
+It can be confused with the Rosy Minor (Litoligia literosa).
+Still, this minor is more prominent, has no dark marginal area, and the division between the two wing halves is less clear.
+The wingspan is 20-24mm, and the flight period runs from June to mid-September for one generation.
 Host plant: Sheep’s-fescue, Tufted Hair-grass, and False Oat-grass.
 Dutch name: Zandhalmuiltje.
 Frisian name:

 Flying period: